sacha-ichbiah/tiny-surface-evolver/README.md

 ### Physical model
 With several cell, we minimize, under conservation of volume, the energy $\mathcal{E} = \underset{ij}{\sum}\gamma_{ij}A_{ij}$, where $\gamma_{ij}$ are the surface tensions of the interface between the cells $i$ and $j$ and $A_{ij}$ the associated area.

-The two physical laws that are consequence of this model are:
+The two physical laws that emerges from this model are:
 - **Young-Dupré Law:** $\gamma_{ij} + \gamma_{ik} + \gamma_{jk} = 0$
 - **Laplace Law:** $P_j - P_i = 2 \gamma_{ij} h_{ij}$ where $h_{ij}$ is the mean curvature of the interface between the cell i and j. `

-**The mini Surface Evolver** was created by Sacha Ichbiah during his PhD in [Turlier Lab](https://www.turlierlab.com), to provide a simple and understandable energy minimization method on python.
+**The tiny Surface Evolver** was created by Sacha Ichbiah during his PhD in [Turlier Lab](https://www.turlierlab.com), to provide a simple and understandable energy minimization method on python.